hrbrmstr/docxtractr/README.md

 ![](docxtractr-logo.png)

-docxtractr is an R package for extracting tables out of Word documents (docx).
+docxtractr is an R package for extracting tables & comments out of Word documents (docx).
 Development versions are available here and production versions are [on CRAN](https://cran.rstudio.com/web/packages/docxtractr/index.html).

 Microsoft Word docx files provide an XML structure that is fairly straightforward to navigate, especially when it applies to Word tables.
 The docxtractr package provides tools to determine table count, table structure and extract tables from Microsoft Word docx documents.